-A lovely stop in Springfield is the Lincoln Memorial Garden Nature Center, a 100-acre woodland and prairie garden which features six miles of interconnected trails that wind through its restored prairies, woodlands and wetlands.
+A lovely stop in Springfield is the Lincoln Memorial Garden Nature Center, a 100-acre woodland and prairie garden.
+In addition, it features six miles of interconnected trails that wind through its restored prairies, woodlands and wetlands.
 Architect Jens Jensen designed the garden as a living memorial to Lincoln, and it is home to 12 footbridges, a pond and eight stone council rings, most which contain views of a lake.
 Plantings within the gardens include white oaks, sugar maple, dogwood and redbud trees as well as bur oak trees and big bluestem prairie grasses.

-Route 66 also runs through Springfield and contains several noteworthy stops, including Route 66 Motorheads Bar & Grill: a classic car restaurant that serves great food and delicious drinks among the backdrop of the Route 66 & Motor Museum.
+A Route 66 roadtrip that runs through Springfield contains several noteworthy stops, including Route 66 Motorheads Bar & Grill.
+This classic car restauran serves great food and delicious drinks among the backdrop of the Route 66 & Motor Museum.
 Every aspect of Motorheads was designed with car and racing enthusiasts in mind.

 Part Drive-in, part Route 66 museum, Cozy Dog Drive In is the originator of the corndog on a stick.
 Cozy Dog has been located on Route 66 since 1949 and uses the same batter recipe that Ed Waldmire, inventor of the corn dog on a stick, developed back in 1946.
 Another venerable Springfield institution is Maldaner’s Restaurant, which was established in 1884.
 Located off Route 66, Maldaner’s is one of Springfield’s finest restaurants, serving the best of contemporary American dining in a historical setting.

-Once owned by Lincoln confidante and close friend Judge David Davis, the David Davis Mansion in Bloomington is a stately 19th-century mansion that will give you a glimpse into the social and political life Lincoln knew.
+Once owned by Lincoln confidante and close friend Judge David Davis, the David Davis Mansion in Bloomington is a stately 19th-century mansion.
+Explore the site and get a glimpse into the social and political life Abraham Lincoln knew.
 This beautifully restored, 19th century estate contains a remarkable collection of decorative arts and technological conveniences from the mid-19th century.
 Outside, the garden features an amazing array of plants as well as the same design, pathways and beds that Sarah Davis first gazed upon when the mansion was created in 1872.

 Rosie’s Pub in downtown Bloomington is one of the oldest buildings in town and is located in Lincoln’s former law office.
 This American pub features an eclectic menu and great drinks in a cozy atmosphere.
 An institution for Illinois State University students and faculty, Avanti’s Italian Restaurant in Bloomington cooks and serves home-style pasta, pizza and sandwiches.
 Avanti’s, which is located off Route 66, serves its trademarked fresh Italian bread to delighted customers from across the globe.